open-telemetry/opentelemetry-java-instrumentation/instrumentation/apache-httpclient/apache-httpclient-5.2/library/README.md

 ### Usage

-The instrumentation library provides a builder class `ApacheHttpClient5Telemetry` that wraps an instance of the `HttpClientBuilder` to provide OpenTelemetry-based spans and context propagation.
+The instrumentation library provides the class `ApacheHttpClient5Telemetry` that has a builder method and allows the creation of an instance of the `HttpClientBuilder` to provide OpenTelemetry-based spans and context propagation:

 ```java
 import io.opentelemetry.api.OpenTelemetry;